GuiFernandess7/job-seeker-bot/README.md

 ## Conclusion

 This setup provides a fully containerized solution for scraping job listings from multiple websites.
 It simplifies running the application in a consistent environment using Docker, and all the job data will be saved in a CSV file for easy access.

-Enjoy scraping job listings and automating your job search!